ffroliva/mimecast-frontend/README.md

 In order to test the backend you can use the following command: `curl 'http://localhost:8080/file/search?rootPath=/tmp&searchTerm=aaa'`

 > In my case I am using linux machine who has a _/tmp_ path.
 Make sure you change the `rootPath` request parameter to a valid path inside the OS where the backend is running.

+## Developed by Flávio Oliva